Freight Shipping from Dallas to Baton Rouge

 How much does it cost to ship freight from Dallas to Baton Rouge?

-Full truckload (FTL) rates from Dallas, TX to Baton Rouge, LA currently range from $1,026-$1,264 for a standard dry van load over the 477-mile route.
+Full truckload (FTL) rates from Dallas, TX to Baton Rouge, LA currently range $1,026-$1,264 (roughly $2.17-$2.67 per mile over 477 miles).
 LTL shipments typically cost $462-$805 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Baton Rouge?

-Standard FTL transit from Dallas to Baton Rouge is approximately 9 hrs by truck over 477 miles.
+Standard FTL transit from Dallas to Baton Rouge is approximately 9 hrs by truck over 477 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Dallas to Baton Rouge freight?